Boyle's law: Relation with kinetic theory and ideal gases

-Boyle's law states that at constant temperature the volume of a given mass of a dry gas is inversely proportional to its pressure.
+As the pressure on a gas increases, the volume of the gas decreases because the gas particles are forced closer together.

 Most gases behave like ideal gases at moderate pressures and temperatures.
 The technology of the 17th century could not produce very high pressures or very low temperatures.
 Hence, the law was not likely to have deviations at the time of publication.
 As improvements in technology permitted higher pressures and lower temperatures, deviations from the ideal gas behavior became noticeable, and the relationship between pressure and volume can only be accurately described employing real gas theory.
 The deviation is expressed as the compressibility factor.